Time value of at the money vs. in the money options

 Market knows this too and that's why options with same underlying, same expiration date, but significantly different strikes trade at different prices.
 The further out of the money an option is, the lower its market price.
 Because the market price of at the money and out of the money options is made up from time value only, we can conclude that time value of options declines the further out of the money they are (other parameters being equal).
 This is valid for both calls and puts.

 If it were not valid, there yould be a riskless profit opportunity in the market.
-If the Bank of America 20 and 40 strike calls with same expiration date traded both at 2 dollars let’s say, you could do the following:
+If the Ford 20 and 40 strike calls with same expiration date traded both at 2 dollars let's say, you could do the following:

 - buy the 20 strike call